Almond Cream Spritz Recipe

 - 1/2 cup finely chopped almonds

-- 1. In a large bowl, cream the butter, cream cheese and sugar until light and fluffy.
+- 1. Cream butter, cream cheese and sugar until light and fluffy.
 Beat in extracts.
-Gradually add flour.
-Cover and refrigerate for 30 minutes.
+Gradually beat in flour.
+Refrigerate, covered, 30 minutes.

-- 2. Using a cookie press fitted with the disk of your choice, press dough 2 in. apart onto ungreased baking sheets.
+- 2. Preheat oven to 375°.
+Using a cookie press fitted with a disk of your choice, press dough 2 in. apart onto ungreased baking sheets.
 Sprinkle with almonds.
-Bake at 375° for 8-10 minutes or until set.
-Cool for 1 minute before removing from pans to wire racks.
-Store in an airtight container.
-Yield: 3 dozen.

 Reviews for Almond Cream Spritz